sarahmorin/multivar_hypergeom/CONTRIBUTING.rst

 When `reporting a bug <https://github.com/smorin8674/multivar_hypergeom/issues>`_ please include:

     * Your operating system name and version.
+    * Your Python version which produced the issue.
     * Any details about your local setup that might be helpful in troubleshooting.
     * Detailed steps to reproduce the bug.